Triptolemus: Spreading the Art of Agriculture

 Triptolemus traveled to Scythia on his dragon drawn chariot to teach King Lyncus and the Scythians the art of agriculture.
 Bearing the gifts of Demeter, he scattered seeds across Scythia so the realm may yield a large harvest of good food.
 Lyncus grew envious of Triptolemus and his gift of agriculture, so he planned to murder Triptolemus while he slept, hoping that he could receive the praise for the harvest instead.
 Before Lyncus could enact his plan he was thwarted by Demeter who turned him into a lynx as punishment and sent Triptolemus back into the sky in her chariot.

 Triptolemus also traveled to the kingdom of Getae where he intended to continue to spread the art of agriculture and share grain with the people.
-The king of Getae, Charnabon (also spelt Carnabon) made an attempt at Triptolemus' life, seized him and ordering one of the chariot dragons to be killed keep Triptolemus from escaping.
+The king of Getae, Charnabon (also spelt Carnabon) made an attempt at Triptolemus' life, seizing him and ordering one of the chariot dragons to be killed to keep Triptolemus from escaping.
 Again Demeter came to Triptolemus' rescue, returning the chariot to him and replacing the lost dragon.

 Traveling from Attica, Triptolemus went to the city of Patrae located near the river Peirus and the river Glaucus.
 The land was ruled by Eumelus, who was said to be indigenous to the land, and he was king over few subjects.
 Triptolemus shared with him cultivated corn and taught him how to found a city, which Eumelus named Aroe from the tilling of soil or fertile land.
 The son of Eumelus, Antheias, attempted to sow the seed of agriculture himself by using the dragon drawn chariot while Triptolemus slept, but Antheias fell from the car and was killed.
 Eumelus and Triptolemus then founded another nearby city and named it Antheia for his lost son.

 Triptolemus is credited with teaching the cultivation of crops to the Pelasgian later known as the Arcadians.
 He taught Arcas, the son of Callisto and the King of Pelasgia (later Arcadia) following the death of Nyctimus.